-Student Services Personnel: Positions are designed to provide specialized assistance to students.
+Student Services Personnel: a person in a position that provides specialized assistance to students.
 Individuals must hold an appropriate license for the area of assignment.
-An example of a student services personnel category is school counselor.
+Example include school counselor, social worker, nurse etc.

-Substitute Teacher: Fills in for a permanent teacher who is still on payroll and using paid leave.
+Substitute Teacher: a person who is employed to teacher during the time that a permanent teacher on paid leave.

-A full-time substitute is employed to fill in for a regular teacher when that teacher is absent and on paid leave.
+A full-time substitute is employed to teach for a regular teacher when that teacher is absent and on paid leave.
 They may serve a single classroom, a school, or more than one school.
 Full-time substitutes must work at least 30 hours per week and are expected to be employed at least six consecutive months.
 They earn the same benefits as other employees and are paid the same rates as regular substitutes.

-Supervisor, Director, Coordinator, and Finance Officer: A person designated by the local board of education to work throughout the unit to provide leadership in improving programs and quality of instruction and must hold a license appropriate to the area of assignment.
+Supervisor, Director, and Coordinator: A person designated by the local board of education to work throughout the unit to provide leadership in improving programs and quality of instruction and must hold a license appropriate to the area of assignment.

-Superintendent: An individual appointed by the local board of education to serve as the chief educational authority of a school system.
-Their eligibility for the appointment must be verified by the State Board of Education.
-Effective July 1, 2001, SB 378 amended G.S.
-115C-271 to provide local boards of education to employ superintendents with appropriate qualifications yet lacking licensure.
+Superintendent: An individual appointed by the local board of education in accordance with G.S.115C-271 to serve as the chief educational authority of a LEA.
+Their eligibility for the appointment must be filed with the State Board of Education per SBE policy SCNT-000.

-Teacher: An individual who is designated to carry out the duties and responsibilities of the instructional process in the school and holds a license appropriate to the area of assignment.
+Teacher: An individual who is employed to carry out the duties and responsibilities of the instructional process in a school and holds a license appropriate to the area of assignment, where required by law.